-If either rail exceeds 115% of the targeted voltage, then all outputs are immediately disabled.
-The ISL6532 will not reenable the outputs until either the bias voltage is toggled in order to initiate a POR or the SLP_S5 signal is forced LOW and then back to HIGH.
+If the any rail exceeds 115% of the targeted voltage, then all three outputs are immediately disabled.
+The ISL6532A will not re-enable the outputs until either the bias voltage is toggled in order to initiate a POR or the S5 signal is forced LOW and then back to HIGH.